droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>A thin man dressed in fine servant’s clothes exits the torchlit staircase, his face completely obscured by a pale white mask.
 He holds a tray with several wine glasses and two pitchers of liquid upon it—one deep purple, one bright crimson—and steps carefully across the stone floor toward you.</p>
 </div>

 The man is a middle-aged Barovian villager named Anton Konstantinovich.
 He has no tongue and cannot speak.
+He can use [Elite Servant](https://2e.aonprd.com/NPCs.aspx?ID=912) statblock.

 ![[Anton.png]]
 <span class="credit">"Anton" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>